Venus: Geography

-The Venusian surface was a subject of speculation until some of its secrets were revealed by planetary science in the 20th century.
+The Venusian surface was a subject of speculation until some of its secrets were revealed by probes in the 20th century.
 Venera landers in 1975 and 1982 returned images of a surface covered in sediment and relatively angular rocks.
 The surface was mapped in detail by Magellan in 1990–91.
-The ground shows evidence of extensive volcanism, and the sulfur in the atmosphere may indicate that there have been recent eruptions.
+There is evidence of extensive volcanism, and variations in the atmospheric sulphur dioxide may indicate that there are active volcanoes.